dthies/moodle-filter_hvp/README.md

 This filter embeds H5P activities within other pages in a course like pages in books, lessons, or course page.

-To install, place the directory contents in *filter/hvp*, an visit the admin settings to complet the plugin install.
-Afterward go to Plugins -> Manage filters, and enable this filter.
-Change the *Apply to* setting to *Contents and headings* to have the filter embed the HP5 Content directly on the page rather than in a frame.
+To install, place the directory contents in *filter/hvp*, and visit the admin settings to complete the plugin install.
+Afterward go to *Plugins -> Manage filters*, and enable this filter or make it available.
+Change the *Apply to* setting to *Contents and headings* to have the filter embed the HP5 Content directly on the page rather than in a frame (experimental).

 To embed an H5P activity, first include the H5P file as an activity within the Moodle course.
 Give it a unique name and set the availablity